CTPSSTAFF/cmp-perf-metrics-doc/Data_Preparation.md

 This process never succeded, and we were forced to resort to chunk-by-chunk upload.\)

 For the 2012 CMP, Windows batch \(.bat\) scripts were developed to call the Google Cloud Command Line Interface to perform data prep in BigQuery.
+These were modified for use for the 2015 CMP.
 The original scripts for the 2012 CMP can no longer be found on the lilliput file server.
 However, the ones for the 2015 CMP are still in place, and can be found in:

 \\\\lilliput\\groups\\Traffic\_and\_Design\\11123 CMP 2015 INRIX\\batch\_files, which contains a number of sub-folders for each ‘stage’ of processing.
 The following naming convention was adopted for these scripts.
 Each script was given a name of the form: